rushjayz/zonex-music-web/README.md

 # Install App

-Navigate to zonex-music-web/codepool
+Navigate to zonex-music-web
-Open your terminal and run "npm run dev-install"

-# Running the App

-In your terminal run "npm run dev-start"
+### `npm run dev-install`

+Installs the Project and Developer dependencies

+### `npm run dev-start`

+Runs the app in the development mode.
+This will open [http://localhost:3000] in the browser.

 # Used Libraries